 It is less surprising that this turbulent history made it a country of castles, often sited on hilltops or unscalable outcrops, many ruined but some still roofed and furnished.
 Another repeatedly striking feature are the towns, the centres of which consist almost entirely of historic buildings.
 Like many in central and eastern Europe, its spacious urban thoroughfares are composed of Renaissance burgher houses or 18th- and 19th-century buildings in various classical guises.
 Stirred into this well-mannered mix are a handful of more aspirational constructions, town halls from mediaeval to Neo-Baroque, churches of many eras, a synagogue or two and maybe a flamboyant turn-of-the-century theatre.

 The landscape setting of these urban centres forms one of the most memorable features of the tour.
 Predominantly hilly, the High Tatras is a truly spectacular mountain range.
 Forests are common, but so is the charming agricultural countryside of the valleys.
 Population density is low, and the area does indeed feel remote, archetypal east-central Europe, at the edge of an empire.

 Slovakia is one of the most recent recruits to the EU, and one of its more conservative and least developed members.
 Part of the appeal of the country is that it has not enjoyed the wealth which might have enabled it to restore its historic patrimony to sparkling perfection, and that there is an appealing workaday authenticity about the life that is carried on amid historic fabric.
 One more thing: more unesco World Heritage Sites are seen than on most of our other tours.

 London to Košice.
 Fly c.
-11.30am from London Heathrow to Budapest (British Airways) and then drive (3 hours) to Košice, with a break for supper in Hungary.
+12.45pm from London Heathrow to Budapest (British Airways) and then drive (3 hours) to Košice, with a break for dinner in Hungary.
 First of three nights in Košice.